Welcome to our Reception class page!

 Understanding the World:

-Explore the Natural World around them (Autumn).
+Spring - Explore the Natural World around them (Spring).

 Describe what they see, hear and feel whilst outside.